-This resource page was created in the memory of those in our community whose lives were affected by, or lost, to acts of domestic violence.
+This resource page is dedicated to the memory of those in our community whose lives were affected by, or lost, to acts of domestic violence;

-It comes in many forms: physical, psychological, sexual, technological, financial and includes stalking.
+Domestic violence comes in many forms: physical, psychological, sexual, technological, financial ... and, yes, it includes stalking.

-Make this your mantra: There is NO excuse for domestic violence!
-Absolutely NONE.
+Make this your mantra: There is NO excuse for domestic violence.
+NOT ONE.

 New Hope For Women (NHFW) serves the counties of Lincoln, Knox, Waldo and Sagadahoc, offering support to people affected by domestic violence in all its forms: domestic violence, dating violence and stalking.
 NHFW also provides educational resources for the public, schools, other domestic violence related agencies, hospitals, and medical offices.

 “New Hope For Women believes that the misuse of power to demean or control others fosters oppression and violence.
 This manifests itself as racism, sexism, classism, homophobia, religious bigotry, domestic abuse and other forms of violence.
 New Hope for Women believes that a just and peaceful society must commit itself to confronting and overcoming all forms of oppression and violence.”

 NHFW's batterer’s intervention program, Time For Change, is a 48-week educational program for men who abuse their partners.
 It should be noted (according to NHFW) that most of the men participating in this program have been ordered to do so by the legal system.
 For more information on this program, call 207-594-0270.